usegalaxy-au/tools-au/training/TLDR.md

 The easiest approach is using a single container dependency.
 If the software developers responsible for the tool being wrapped have created a publically available container, they have usually included everything needed for tool execution.
 Its rare that a container needs modification for the Galaxy wrapper.

+Always specify the container image to a specific commit, eg `your_tool:SHA@od81knd1od` rather than a tag like `your_tool:latest`.
+This ensures the same container will be executed every single time, rather than a new version.

 When the Job is executed, Galaxy will pull and run the required container.
 From the perspective of what to write in the Tool XML `<command>` section, imagine that you have shelled into the container.
 Access the software tool as if you have it installed as a package - for example if you are using a `quast` image as a container requirement, writing `quast input.fastq ...` will just work.
 Writing something like `singularity run ...` inside the `<command>` section is like trying to execute a container ***inside*** of the container which has already been loaded when the job is created!

-Always specify the container image to a specific commit, eg `your_tool:SHA@od81knd1od` rather than a tag like `your_tool:latest`.
-This ensures the same container will be executed every single time, rather than a new version.

-Write the wrapper as if all docker / singularity container options are correctly set up.
-Galaxy automatically does things like binds the job `working/` dir to the container `~/` dir - for most tools, these options should be enough to get the tool running.
+Write the wrapper as if all docker / singularity container setup options are correct.
+Galaxy automatically does things like binds the job `working/` dir to the container `~/` dir.
+For most tools, these options should be enough to get the tool running.
 Adding extra docker / singularity options is possible, but gives Galaxy admins more work as a custom job destination has to be set up on the Galaxy Server running the tool.

 If you need to set up specific singularity / docker options (eg specific bind paths above the defaults), these are specified in the JOB DESTINATION where the tool will run on the Galaxy server, not the Galaxy wrapper itself.
 In `code_snippets/job_conf.yml.j2` we see the following `pulsar-eu-gpu-alpha` job destination for `alphafold`: